 - Other expenses you’re interested in funding (college for children, paying for part of a child’s wedding, gifts to charity, etc.)

-You can also speak with a financial professional for advice about the amount of life insurance you should obtain.
+You can also speak with a financial professional for advice on the amount of life insurance you should obtain.

 Receiving Quotes and Purchasing Insurance